Q: Why should I join to KSU AFROTC?

 Q: I never participated in a Junior ROTC program.
 Will that hinder me?

-A: Negative.
-Most of our cadets have never participated in any sort of JROTC program.
-There are some parallels between a JROTC and a college-level program (patriotism, discipline, rank structure), but history has proven that JROTC prodigies really don't have a noticible advantage over other cadets.
+A: No. Most of our cadets have never participated in any sort of JROTC program.
+There are some parallels between a JROTC and a college-level program (patriotism, discipline, rank structure), but history has proven that JROTC prodigies really don't have a noticable advantage over other cadets.

 Q: Will I be called onto active duty while I'm a cadet?